redox-os/website/content/news/this-month-250331.md

 ## Packaging Improvements

 - Josh Megnauth updated the `pkgar` library to Rust 2021 and fixed most compilation warnings
+- Marika added an explicit error message when some package manager command is executed with insufficient permissions

 ## Programs

 - Josh Megnauth fixed the Vim compilation, fixed the download link, updated to the version 8.2 and converted the recipe to TOML
+- Josh Megnauth fixed and updated the MPFR library to the 4.2.2 version
+- Josh Megnauth fixed the `libuv` library
 - Josh Megnauth simplified the OpenTyrian recipe configuration
 - Ron Williams fixed the Git recipe
 - Ron Williams fixed the dynamic linking of the curl recipe
+- bjorn3 did a code cleanup in our `sudo` implementation
+- bjorn3 updated our OpenSSL, libsodium forks and the Orbital utilities to use the new scheme path format

 ## Build System Improvements

 - Ribbon enabled the installation of GNU Debugger (with support for multiple CPU architectures in some Linux distributions and Unix-like systems) by default on the Podman and Native builds
 - bjorn3 fixed the QEMU configuration for when multiple displayes are attached to the GPU
 - Josh Megnauth replaced the SHA256 hash by a BLAKE3 hash on the Cookbook unit tests
+- bjorn3 unified the network stack (netstack) and the audio daemon (audiod) on the `base` recipe

 ## Documentation Improvements

 - Ron Williams documented [how to do system call tracing on Redox](https://doc.redox-os.org/book/syscall-debug.html)
 - Ribbon documented the [system communication with programs](https://doc.redox-os.org/book/communication.html)
+- Artur Assis improved the diagram on the [Stitching it all together](https://doc.redox-os.org/book/stitching-it-all-together.html) page

 ## How To Test The Changes